The whole place. For ten.

 They’re welcome across the whole place: the cottage, the cabins, the garden, the courtyard.
 We ask for a maximum of two dogs per unit; let us know in advance.

 Devlinmore, just above Carrigart in north Donegal.
 The cottage looks out across Mulroy Bay.
-Letterkenny is about twenty-five minutes south, Downings is a five-minute drive for the harbour bar and the beach, and Rosapenna and St Patrick’s golf are right next door.
+Letterkenny is about thirty minutes south, Downings is a five-minute drive for the harbour bar and the beach, and Rosapenna and St Patrick’s golf are right next door.

 Three nights.
 Whole-place bookings are usually best booked direct rather than through the platforms; get in touch if you’d like to talk it through.